Myles Gaskin: Jacksonville Jaguars

 On December 10, 2024, the Jacksonville Jaguars signed Gaskin to their practice squad.

 Baltimore Ravens

 On August 10, 2025, Gaskin signed with the Baltimore Ravens.
 He was released on August 26, as part of final roster cuts.

 Seattle Seahawks

 On October 1, 2025, Gaskin signed with the Seattle Seahawks' practice squad.
+He was released on November 20, but subsequently re-signed on November 26.
+Gaskin was promoted to the active roster on November 29, but waived three days later and re-signed to the practice squad.
+He was released on December 13.

+Gaskin announced his retirement from the NFL on August 19, 2026.